DataDog/documentation/content/en/tracing/trace_collection/_index.md

 ### Install and configure the Agent

 Install and configure the Datadog Agent to receive traces from your instrumented application.
-By default, the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace data at `http://localhost:8126`.
+By default, the Datadog Agent is configured to receive traces in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace data at `http://localhost:8126`.
 For containerized environments, follow the links below to enable trace collection within the Datadog Agent.

 {{< tabs >}}
 {{% tab "Containers" %}}